-Kannan transitioned into journalism, beginning with Radio Netherlands Worldwide’s human rights programme before being selected to train with Al Jazeera English’s flagship documentary strand, Witness, under its current Executive Director of Documentaries, Fiona Lawson-Baker.
+Kannan shifted into journalism, beginning with Radio Netherlands Worldwide’s human rights programme before being selected to train with Al Jazeera English’s flagship documentary strand, Witness, under its current Executive Director of Documentaries, Fiona Lawson-Baker.
 From there, he steadily established himself as a filmmaker, working with major international broadcasters and platforms including The Guardian, The New Yorker, TechCrunch, and AOL Originals.

 In 2010, Kannan returned to academia to complete a master’s degree in international human rights law at the University of Oxford, where his dissertation explored the role of new media in conflict.
 Shortly after, he was invited by Cornell University’s Department of Asian Studies to serve as a visiting professor, teaching a course on media representations of the Sri Lankan conflict.